 Jesus' healing of the woman who had a flow of blood for twelve years is unique among His miraculous healings in that He healed her without speaking a word.
-Martin Collins explains the woman's genuine faith and how Jesus used the occasion to bring glory to God.

 The healing of the nobleman's son (John 4:46-54) is thought to be Jesus' first-recorded miracle of healing.
 Martin Collins uses the circumstances of this tremendous example of God's power to illustrate His ability and willingness to heal.